Hello music makers and welcome to this 7h episode of music theory in 5 minutes.

 All the chords are from the same scale, the same tonality, it should work just fine.

-Some degrees in the scale will be sensed in a particular way, bringing different colours to the progression.
+So when you're using different chords from a tonality, some degrees in the scale will be sensed in a particular way, bringing different colours to the progression.
 Some will bring tension and some will bring resolution.

-The chord V, which is called the dominant, will create a tension that will want to be resolved by going back to the chord I, the home chord.
+For instance, the chord V, which is called the dominant, will create a tension that will want to be resolved by going back to the chord I, the home chord.

 This is because the first note and the fifth note of the scale have a special relationship, they are very consonant, so if the I is the home you search, V is like neighbour's home.
 When you see it you know you're almost there.